-Credit: 0.5 Elective, 1 credit max per year
+Prerequisite:Junior or senior standingCredit:0.5 Elective, 1 credit max per yearCourse ID:CDSTRUCA & CDSTRUCB

-Course ID: CDSTRUCA & CDSTRUCB

 Students use work experience to improve job skills and apply classroom knowledge to on-the-job performance.
 Benefits include wages, school credit, and on-the-job learning.
 Students develop and carry out a learning plan under a signed agreement with the student, employer, School-to-Career Coordinator, and parents.
 Written assignments enhance student understanding of work-related issues.
 Students are responsible for obtaining their own jobs.